theSuperStudioDev/test2/README.md

 # Phoenix Nuker
-Discord nuker that can nuke server or account with user token.
+Discord nuker that can nuke/raid server or account with user token(s).
 Also has mass report bot, webhook spammer and many more.

 <p align="center">
 <img src="https://img.shields.io/github/languages/top/extatent/phoenix-nuker?style=flat-square" </a>